 Solomon Airlines announces planned maintenance for Dash 8

-Solomon Airlines has advised today its Dash 8 aircraft will be temporarily out of service at the completion of its scheduled flights from today (Sunday 06 November) until Friday, 11 November as part of a scheduled engine maintenance program.
+Solomon Airlines advised today its Dash 8 aircraft will be taken temporarily out of service from 01- 31 March 2016 as part of a scheduled maintenance program.

-Mr Kraus encouraged the travelling public to keep in touch with Solomon Airlines via the airline’s 177 dedicated toll free number or any of our sales offices and/or on 20152 or 20031 for further updates as to any updates.
+Mr Kraus encouraged passengers and business associates who have any questions to contact Solomon Airlines via the airline’s 177 dedicated toll free number or the Honiara sales office on 20152 or 20031.